Country Freight Route

 Sea Freight Option Suitable Cargo Common Unit Planning Advice

 Compared with standard air freight, express courier is usually easier for small shipments because pickup, export, international transport and delivery are often combined into one courier service.
-However, for heavier shipments, air freight or sea freight may provide better cost control.
+However, for heavier cartons, regular air freight, air DDP, sea freight or door-to-door delivery may provide better cost control.

 Shipment Type Recommended Option Reason

-Medium urgent cartons Air freight Better for cargo that is too heavy for courier pricing.
+Medium urgent cartons Air freight or Air DDP Better for cargo that is too heavy for courier pricing

 Door-to-Door Shipping from China to Malaysia